aldoz-a/MySSL/README.md

 Two tests are provided in *tests/server* and *tests/client* directories, you can freely edit the source code to fit your needs (it's Free Software :).

-The two test programs are a server and a client that use the MYSSL library and, in addition to testing the library, they can serve as an example of writing code using the MySSL library.
+The two test programs are a SSL Server and a SSL Client that use the MYSSL library and, in addition to testing the library, they can serve as an example of how to write code using the MySSL library.

 The two test directories provide basic (and working) examples of the SSL certificates used by the MySSL library to work.